Built by an anaesthetics registrar in regional Australia.

 - Image cards: pressure-volume loops, waveforms, pharmacokinetic curves

-Structured study notes for every topic in the First Part curriculum.
+155 sourced study notes across the CICM First Part curriculum, covering the 252 learning objectives mapped across 20 sections.
 Written to a consistent seven-section format and aligned to the published CICM First Part curriculum, Australian guidelines and primary literature.
 They surface automatically alongside SAQ and viva debriefs.

 - Consistent 7-section structure: scannable, not a wall of text